#ContinuityOfGovernment, #WW3, #Deep State

 Fricke fell silent.

 “Hear me out for a second,” Buckminster continued.
 “We don’t want to do anything cooperatively with the Chinese.
 They’ll screw us for sure.
-Perhaps there’s a way we can go it alone.”
+But I think there’s a way we can go it alone.”

 “How?” asked the POTUS.

-“There have to be thousands of exhaust and air vents tunneled from the surface down into here.
+“There are thousands of exhaust and air vents tunneled from the surface down into here.
 If we got the Corps of Engineers together, I’m sure they could devise a way of sending someone up to the surface through one of those, in secret.”

 “Is putting a man on the surface of the earth even feasible?” asked Fricke.